redhat-developer-tooling/developer-platform-install/README.md

     npm test -- -g login
     npm test -- --grep login

+To run tests from specific file --spec-file parameter can be used to override default pattern to select files to run.
+Parameter value can be specific file name

+    npm test -- --spec-file test/unit/pages/account/controller-test.js

+or globe pattern

+    npm test -- --spec-file=test/unit/pages/**/*.js

 Unit tests code govergare is calculated by Istanbul.
 By default it generates html and raw coverage reports.
 Report format can be overriden with '--report' parameter like shown below